Mukundb2000/iris-rental-and-selling-app/README.md

   ![IRIS Instagram](iris-instagram-handle.png)

-- [Link to codebase](https://github.com/iris-gk/iris) NOTE: This is a private repository (Copyright GITSS Pvt.
-LTD)

-For implementation sample, please refer to the [Sample snippet](Sample%20Git_Full%20Stack%20Mobile%20Application%20IRIS%20sample%20for%20University.pdf).
+For sample implementation as part of our final year project, please refer to the [Sample snippet](Sample%20Git_Full%20Stack%20Mobile%20Application%20IRIS%20sample%20for%20University.pdf).